arsy786/spring-security-tutorials/README.md

 | **/user** | USER and ADMIN |
 | **/admin** | ADMIN |

-- To do this, need to use HttpSecurity.
+- To do this, we need to use HttpSecurity.
 This object lets us configure paths and their access restrictions.

 With WebSecurityConfigurerAdapter:
 ``` java